RishubPatel/RISC-V-OTTER-CPU/README.md

 ## Project Overview

-This GitHub repository documents my implementation of the RISC-V OTTER CPU architecture** used in Cal Poly's CPE 233: Computer Design and Assembly Language Programming from Winter 2026 as taught by Professor James Mealy.
+This GitHub repository documents my implementation of the RISC-V OTTER CPU architecture used in Cal Poly's CPE 233: Computer Design and Assembly Language Programming from Winter 2026 as taught by Professor James Mealy.
 The overall processor architecture was provided by the course.
 Across a sequence of projects, I implemented and tested major datapath components, completed and extended the processor's control logic from starter templates, integrated the complete multicycle CPU, and later added the required hardware support for interrupts and a timer-counter peripheral.

-The processor uses a 32-bit multicycle architecture based primarily on the RV32I base integer instruction set, with additional system/CSR instructions used by the OTTER interrupt architecture.
+The processor uses a 32-bit multicycle architecture and implements the RISC-V base integer instruction set, along with CSR/system instructions used for interrupt handling.
 Most instructions execute using a fetch cycle followed by an execute cycle, while load instructions require an additional writeback cycle.

 The completed implementation supports arithmetic and logical operations, shifts and comparisons, byte/halfword/word loads and stores, conditional branches, `jal`/`jalr`, upper-immediate operations, CSR access, interrupt entry, and return from an interrupt with `mret`.